Office of the Associate University Librarian for Research and Instructional Services:

 Destruction or Mutilation of Library Materials - The Libraries are responsible for custodial care of the inventory of library resources for the benefit of the overall community.
 No person should willfully, maliciously, or wantonly mutilate, deface, tear, write upon, mar, or injure any library materials, electronic resources, furnishings, equipment, or facilities.

-Food is allowed only in designated spaces in the Libraries or at library-approved events.
+Food is allowed only at library-approved events.

 Approved spill-proof containers include: